Frequent Urination in Dogs

 The medical term for increased drinking and urinating in larger amounts is called “polyuria/polydipsia”.
 For a dog, excessive drinking is defined as consuming over 100 milliliters for every kilogram of weight per day.
-For a 22 lb dog, this would equal 1 Liter of water per day.
-Since what comes in minus what is used must go out, this will also result in increased amounts of urination.
+For a 22 lb dog, this would amount to 1 liter of water per day.
+Since what comes in, minus what is used, must go out, this results in increased amounts of urination.

-There are numerous medical causes that can result in polyuria/polydipsia.
+Numerous medical causes can result in polyuria/polydipsia.
 Because there are so many, perhaps it is helpful to break down the list by body system:

-In addition to endocrine causes, diseases of the Liver or Kidney can cause increased thirst and drinking.
-When the Kidneys or Liver are not functioning normally, excessive body waste products or the inability to eliminate these waste products can drive the body to dilute them by signaling an increased demand for water.
+Besides endocrine causes, diseases of the liver or kidney can cause increased thirst and drinking.
+When the kidneys or liver are not functioning normally, excessive body waste products or the inability to eliminate these waste products can drive the body to dilute them by signaling an increased demand for water.

-Certain infectious causes can also cause increased thirst.
+Certain infectious causes can also result in increased thirst.
 A pyometra or uterine infection or an infection in the kidneys can also drive increased thirst and resulting urination.
-In addition, diseases causing increased calcium levels in the blood including hyperparathyroidism disease or certain cancers.
+Some diseases also cause increased calcium levels in the blood, including hyperparathyroidism disease or certain cancers.
 Finally, other electrolyte disturbances resulting in lower potassium levels can be the inciting cause of increased thirst and urination.

-There is another category of increased thirst referred to as Psychogenic Polydypsia.
-While this condition is not fully understood, dogs will have a psychologic drive to drink excessive amounts of water.
+There is another category of increased thirst referred to as Psychogenic Polydipsia.
+While this condition is not fully understood, dogs with it will have a psychological drive to drink excessive amounts of water.

 A few important points.
-If you do suspect your dog is drinking excessively do not limit his water intake.
-Their bodies demand for water can be crucial to preventing a disease related crisis.
-It is also important to make sure to let your dog out more frequently to accommodate the increased burden placed on their bladders while “holding in” their urine, waiting for you to let them out or take them for a walk so they can urinate.
-Finally, pollakiuria (urinating more frequently in smaller amounts) is a separate medical complaint and causes of pollakiuria will be discussed in a different article.
+If you do suspect your dog is drinking excessively, do not limit their water intake.
+Their bodies’ demand for water can be essential in preventing a disease-related crisis.
+It is also important to make certain to let your dog out more frequently to accommodate the increased burden placed on their bladders while “holding in” their urine, waiting for you to let them out or take them for a walk so they can urinate.
+Finally, pollakiuria (urinating more frequently in smaller amounts) is a separate medical complaint and the causes of pollakiuria will be discussed in a different article.

 Medical Director, World of Animals Veterinary Hospitals